phossa/phossa-route/README.md

 <a name="scheme"></a>URL routing schemes
 ---

-There are different routings schemes base on server setup and the way user prefers for their URLs.
+There are couple of URL based routing schemes supported in this library.

-- Query parameter routing (QPR)
+- **Query Parameter Routing (QPR)**

-  The routing info is directly embedded in the URL query
+  The routing info is directly embedded in the URL query.
+The advantage of this scheme is fast and clear.

   ```
   http://servername/path/index.php?c=controller&a=action&id=1&name=nick